 On October 13, 2022, The Commission approved the settlement and financing order pertaining to the securitization process.
 Atmos was given authorization to issue securitized bonds to recover \$92.7 million in deferred costs and associated carrying costs.
-The use of securitization is expected to save ratepayers an estimated \$8.5 million compared to recovery through traditional rates.
+The use of securitization allows customers to pay for the extraordinary costs over a longer period of time than traditional methods easing monthly bill impacts.

-The exact amount Atmos customers will see on their monthly bills won't be determined until the bonds are issued due to variables such as term and interest rate based on current market conditions.
-However, based on the interest rate estimates provided during the proceeding, it was estimated the monthly charge would be approximately \$5.78 per month over 10 years.
-Without securitized bonds, ratepayers would see charges of approximately \$10.55 per month over five years using traditional ratemaking.
+The exact amount Atmos customers would see on their monthly bills could not be determined until the bonds were issued due to variables such as term and interest rate based on current market conditions.
+When the bonds were issued, the monthly charge for residential customers was determined to be \$6.49 per month over 10 years beginning in July 2023.
+The monthly charge for other rate classes can be found on the company's website.